This page covers the following topics:

 In 1869, Russian scientist Mendeleev designed the periodic table that is still used today.
 The elements were ordered by their atomic number and grouped by their physiochemical properties.

 Periodic table allowed scientists to predict how theoretical undiscovered elements would act and over the years gaps that previously existed in the periodic table have been filled in.
-The periodic table got its name from the periods (rows) in the table which show common trends in atomic structure and properties that are similar for the elements in the same rows, called groups.
+The periodic table got its name from the periods (rows) in the table which show common trends in atomic structure and properties that are similar for the elements in the same columns, called groups.

-The columns of the periodic table are called groups.
 There are specific names used for some groups of the periodic table:

 group 0/8 (18) → noble gases